 I received a pay raise between the time I picked up an application and the time I was income certified and now I am over the income limit.
 What do I do?

-Income is calculated at the time the marketing agent submits an applicant’s information to the BPDA, not during the application process or at the time of the lottery.
-Eligibility must be maintained from the time of the application pick up until after income certification verification by the marketing agent and the BPDA.
+Income is calculated at the time the applicant submits an application to the lottery agent, not during the application process or at the time of the lottery.
+Eligibility must be maintained from the time of the application pick up until after income certification verification.
 Unfortunately, if an applicant’s income is over the income limit, the applicant will not be eligible for the particular unit for which they applied.

 I have children in school/college, how does this affect my application?

 Income from children in school/college under the age of 18 is not considered towards the income of the household.

 Student loans are not considered income and may not be used to income qualify.

 I am separated from my spouse, does this affect my application?

 Legally married couples shall both be considered part of the household, even if separated.
 Applicants with additional questions regarding this policy must speak with the marketing agent/seller.

 I would like to appeal a decision regarding income eligibility.
 How do I appeal?
 Applicants who are rejected will receive a rejection letter in writing and will be given 7 days for the opportunity to appeal the decision.